IrynaSyzova/deep-azulejo/README.md

 ![Generated images](pics/4_generated_v2.png)

-Some of then are cool, others are of acquired taste.
+Some of them are cool, others are of acquired taste.